Bearer/bearer/README.md

 ## :shield: Security

 To report a vulnerability or suspected vulnerability, [see our security policy](https://github.com/Bearer/bearer/security/policy).
-For any questions, concerns or other security matters, feel free to [open an issue](https://github.com/Bearer/bearer/issues/new/choose) or join the [Discord Community][discord].
+For any questions, concerns or other security matters, feel free to [open an issue](https://github.com/Bearer/bearer/issues/new/choose).

 ## :mortar_board: License